noddde

 Projections

-Building read-optimized views from event streams using reducer maps, query handlers, and defineProjection.
+Building read-optimized views from event streams using the `on` map, query handlers, and defineProjection.

 Projections are the read side of your domain.
 They consume events produced by aggregates and transform them into purpose-specific data structures called views (or read models) that are optimized for querying.
 For background on why the read and write sides are separated, see CQRS and Event Sourcing.